daenis-dev/bizhub-ui/README.md

-# Checkers Antivirus UI
+# BizHub UI

 ### Overview

-Checkers provides a free suite of easy to use antivirus software services over the web.
+BizHub provides a free suite of easy to use business tools over the web.
 The initial product offering allows the user to backup up to ten gigabytes of files.

 This repository is used to manage changes to the UI codebase.
 Navigate to the [demo project repository](https://github.com/daenis-dev/checkers-antivirus-demo) for setup instructions, API documentation and additional project notes.